Fitzwilliam Museum: the Russell Frame

-Help the Fitzwilliam Museum, Cambridge, to acquire this superb trophy frame, a work of art which will not only fill a gap in the Museum’s collection, but which has both local and national importance.
+In 2016 the Fitzwilliam Museum, Cambridge, launched and appeal to acquire this superb trophy frame, a work of art which not only filled a gap in the Museum’s collection, but which has both local and national importance.
 Tim Knox, Director & Marlay Curator of the Fitzwilliam, describes the frame, and explains its history.

 The Russell Frame: a giltwood frame bearing the arms of Admiral Edward Russell, later 1st Earl of Orford, Admiral of the Fleet, late 17th century

 Height: 71 3/4 in.
 (182 cm); width: 51 in.
 (129.5 cm); depth: 5 1/3 in.
 (13.5 cm)

 Provenance: Commissioned by Admiral Edward Russell, probably for Chippenham Park, Cambridgeshire, some time between 1692-97 (evidence from coat of arms).
 Probably inherited in 1727 by his great-niece, Letitia, who had married the 1st Lord Sandys in 1724.
 Possibly by family descent at Ombersley Court, Worcestershire (but not mentioned in Arthur Oswald’s three articles in Country Life in 1953; the family connection was also fairly remote).
 Collection M. Michel Dezarnaud (d.
 June 2016), Neuilly-sur-Seine, Paris, from whom bought by a dealer in Belgium.
 Currently with a New York dealer.

 A spectacular frame of deeply carved and gilded limewood, with full-length flanking figures depicting Hercules and Mercury holding their respective attributes, perched on brackets formed of ship’s prows, flags and military equipment.